Maslow's Hierarchy of Needs

-Maslow develop a theory of motivation in 1943.
+Maslow developed a theory of motivation in 1943.
 It remains, in my mind, as the most straightforward and usable model of motivation to this day.

 Maslow suggested 5 levels:

-Self actualisation needs.
 This covers the need to achieve what you think you are capable of achieving whether that be a physical act or a state of mind.
 This is perhaps the least clear of the stages.
-I believe that is so because it is the level that can mean so many different things to so many different people.